 The Club is exposed to interest rate risk and other price risk on its guaranteed investment certificates.
-As at November 30, 2022, the Club held six non-current guaranteed investment certificates.
-One of these GIC's is cashable and is a strictly fixed-interest instrument.
+As at November 30, 2023, the Club held two current, and three non-current guaranteed investment certificates.
+One of the current GIC's is cashable and is a strictly fixed-interest instrument.
 The principal amount for this GIC is \$65,000, it has an increasing annual interest rate that started at 0.05% in the first year and increases to 0.45% for the third year, and its maturity date is October 29, 2024.
-The other five GIC's are partly fixed-interest instruments and partly equity-based instruments, are not redeemable prior to maturity, and each has a term of 3 to 5 years.
-The principal amount of these five specialized GIC's totals \$250,000.
-The principal amounts for each of these investments is guaranteed by BMO Bank of Montreal, and three of these investments have maximum rates of return (of 6%, 10% and 15%).
-The maturity dates for these investments range from October 13, 2023, to November 21, 2026.
-As at November 30, 2022, interest totaling \$978 has been accrued.
+The other four GIC's are partly fixed-interest instruments and partly equity-based instruments, are not redeemable prior to maturity, and each has a term of 3 to 5 years.
+The principal amount of these four specialized GIC's totals \$200,000.
+The principal amounts for each of these investments is guaranteed by BMO Bank of Montreal.
+The maturity dates for these investments range from October 9, 2024, to November 12, 2026.
+As at November 30, 2023, interest totaling \$203 has been accrued.